 If you’re using Windows the “Bitcoin” directory is either under “Application Data” or “AppData\Roaming;” you may need to run the file explorer to find it as the folder may be hidden or installed in a different place altogether (isn’t Windows great?).

 Once you’ve located wallet.dat, make copy (don’t move it) and store it somewhere safe.
 “Safe” in this case is away from the hardware and preferable away from the machine altogether.
 A USB stick is a good solution (though those are prone to getting lost) or a cloud storage service, although it would be wise to find an alternative to Dropbox and its remarkably lax attitude to security.

 Even better would be to encrypt your file before sending it to whatever cloud storage you’ve chosen, because whomever owns wallet.dat, owns the bitcoin associated with it.
 There’s no way to claim ownership in the blockchain other than with that file, so keeping it safe is of paramount importance.

 Much as with your software wallet, picking a strong password to protect the encryption will give you peace of mind.
 There’s nothing more comforting than knowing your investment is safe and secure, backed up and covered in layers of security.

 And there you have it, several ways to backup your bitcoin.
 Though it’s best to combine all three above methods, just using one or two should help you well enough.
-If you need more suggestions for places to keep your wallet.dat file, please check out our best cloud storage picks.
+If you need more suggestions for places to keep your wallet.dat file, please check what is the best cloud storage pick out there.
 If you’d like to stay hidden while you transfer, take a look at the best VPN providers we’ve picked out for you.